The Holocaust Industry: Reviews and critiques

-The book has been controversial, receiving a number of both positive and negative reviews.
-For The Nation, Neve Gordon commented in 2000: "Finkelstein does not hesitate to use blunt language rather than euphemism; and although he usually applies words in a precise manner, at times he gets carried away in his analysis."
-The Holocaust historian Raul Hilberg said:
+Since its publication in 2000, The Holocaust Industry has been polarizing, eliciting strongly negative and positive reviews.
+For The Nation, Neve Gordon commented that "Finkelstein does not hesitate to use blunt language rather than euphemism; and although he usually applies words in a precise manner, at times he gets carried away in his analysis."

+In The New York Times Book Review, historian Omer Bartov said the book "is filled with precisely the kind of shrill hyperbole that Finkelstein rightly deplores in much of the current media hype over the Holocaust; it is brimming with the same indifference to historical facts, inner contradictions, strident politics and dubious contextualizations; and it oozes with the same smug sense of moral and intellectual superiority."
+Bartov acknowledged, "Like any conspiracy theory, it contains several grains of truth", but added that "like any such theory, it is both irrational and insidious."

+The book was defended by Holocaust scholar Raul Hilberg, who said (as quoted on Finkelstein’s website) in an August 2000 interview with Brazilian media:

 Today [Finkelstein] is rather unpopular and his book will certainly not become a best seller, but what it says is basically true even though incomplete.
 It is more a journalistic account than an in depth study on the topic, which would need to be much longer.

-Referring to the part of the book that deals with the claims against the Swiss banks and to forced labor, he noted:
+Referring to the book's accusations about Swiss banks and forced labor, Hilberg later wrote:

-I would now say in retrospect that he was actually conservative, moderate and that his conclusions are trustworthy.
-He is a well-trained political scientist, has the ability to do the research, did it carefully, and has come up with the right results.
+I would now say in retrospect that he was actually conservative, moderate and that his conclusions are trustworthy....
 I am by no means the only one who, in the coming months or years, will totally agree with Finkelstein's breakthrough.

-Israeli historian Moshe Zuckermann welcomed his book as an "irreplaceable critique of the ‘instrumentalisation of the past’ and underlined its ‘liberating potential’".
+Israeli historian Moshe Zuckermann welcomed the book as an "irreplaceable critique of the 'instrumentalisation of the past' and underlined its 'liberating potential'".

-Oren Baruch Stier reviewing the book for the journal Prooftexts summarized the book as a "small and pungent manifesto" and concluded his review by writing that "there are worthwhile arguments here, if one can stomach the bile in which they float".
+Oren Baruch Stier, reviewing The Holocaust Industry for the journal Prooftexts, summarized it as a "small and pungent manifesto" and ended his review by noting, "there are worthwhile arguments here, if one can stomach the bile in which they float".

-Genocide scholar Omer Bartov wrote that "Like any conspiracy theory, it contains several grains of truth; and like any such theory, it is both irrational and insidious."